Home » Posts tagged 'Book Club'

 Tag Archives: Book Club

-12 November 2018.
-Review by Melissa Donders.
+12 November 2018. by Melissa Donders.
 After reading the book, We All Begin As Strangers by Harriet Cummings, an interesting discussion was had at tíc’s Book Club.

 The book was set in a small village in England where the inhabitants were frightened when small items in their homes would be moved around, or things went missing.
 Slightly based on a true story, the book followed the lives of different characters and how the intruder, whom they dubbed ‘The Fox’, impacted their life.